tools-study/journal/drafts/draft_4.md

 4. **Publication bias**: Our assessment of existing technologies is based on published literature, which is subject to publication bias toward positive results.
 The true efficacy and safety profiles of these technologies may be less favorable than the published data suggest.

 Despite these caveats, the convergence of multiple independent technological breakthroughs---each addressing a distinct bottleneck of whole-body editing---creates a scientific moment of unprecedented opportunity.
-The ten approaches described here provide the first comprehensive toolkit for the 37-trillion-cell problem, and their systematic development and integration represents one of the most important engineering challenges of the coming decades.
+The ten approaches described here provide the first comprehensive toolkit for the trillions-of-cells problem, and their systematic development and integration represents one of the most important engineering challenges of the coming decades.

 ---